-The proposed changes to the curriculum will allow the social work department to address each of the competencies and practice behaviors as required by the CSWE.
-Faculty members created a curriculum map to examine in which courses content addressing competencies and practice behaviors can be found.
+The proposed changes to the overall MSW curriculum allow the social work department to address each of the competencies and practice behaviors required by the CSWE.
+Faculty members created a curriculum map to examine where competencies and practice behaviors can be found.
 With the CSWE competencies and practice behaviors becoming explicit in the social work syllabi and coursework, students, field educators, and faculty members can easily match how competencies and practice behaviors are being addressed throughout the curriculum.
-There are several competencies and practice behaviors that are addressed in several classes but the coverage vary from introductory, in-depth, or reinforcing.
-Due to the salience of practice behaviors for CSWE accreditation, these behaviors will serve as course objectives within all syllabi.
+Due to the salience of practice behaviors for CSWE accreditation, these behaviors serve as course objectives within all syllabi.
+The proposed change will align the Advanced Standing MSW Program with the standards already approved and in place for the Full Time and Extended Study MSW programs.
+Again, we need to bring the Advanced Standing Program into alignment with the Full Time and Advanced Study curricula, but the course revisions themselves were already approved for those programs.